 - Rocky Mountain National Park: Encompassing 415 (668 Kilometers) square miles with more than 350 miles (563 kilometers) of hiking trails, Rocky Mountain National Park boasts 114 peaks over 10,000 feet high (3,048 meters), 700 species of wildflowers and 150 named lakes.
-Wildlife viewers will see elk, mule deer, moose, bighorn sheep, eagles, hawks and other small animals in the park. - Roosevelt National Forest: A variety of recreational activities are available here including camping, picnicking, scenic drives, wildlife viewing, hiking, mountain biking, rock climbing, rafting, four-wheel driving, dirt biking, skiing, snowshoeing, fishing, hunting and horseback riding.

-- Bear Lake: At 9,475 feet (2,888 meters), Bear Lake is the most easily accessed alpine lake in Rocky Mountain National Park.
+Wildlife viewers will see elk, mule deer, moose, bighorn sheep, eagles, hawks and other small animals in the park. - Roosevelt National Forest: A variety of recreational activities are available here including camping, picnicking, scenic drives, wildlife viewing, hiking, mountain biking, rock climbing, rafting, four-wheel driving, dirt biking, skiing, snowshoeing, fishing, hunting and horseback riding. - Bear Lake: At 9,475 feet (2,888 meters), Bear Lake is the most easily accessed alpine lake in Rocky Mountain National Park.
 Its .65 mile (1 kilometer) nature trail loop provides close-up views of two of the Park's signature peaks: Hallett and Longs.
 Hallett Peak is one of the most photographed peaks in all of Rocky Mountain National Park. - Longs Peak: Longs Peak is a particularly distinctive mountain within Rocky Mountain National Park.
-Towering at more than 14,259 feet (4,346 meters), Longs Peak is the tallest mountain, and only "14er" in the entire park. - Old Man Mountain: Towering above Fall River and to the west of Estes Park, Old Man Mountain and its breathtaking granite peak now appears on America's list of important 'Sacred Sites'.
+Towering at more than 14,259 feet (4,346 meters), Longs Peak is the tallest mountain, and the only "14er" in the entire park. - Old Man Mountain: Towering above Fall River and to the west of Estes Park, Old Man Mountain and its breathtaking granite peak now appears on America's list of important 'Sacred Sites'.
 It stands about 655 feet (200 meters) above the surrounding valleys. - Hermit Park: Located in the Estes Valley, Hermit Park encompasses 1,362 acres (551 hectares).
-It includes hiking trails, camping grounds and spots for special events. - Meetings & Weddings The town's mountain scenery provides the perfect backdrop for all types of special events ranging in attendance from five to 2,500.
-The Estes Park Events Complex, the Pavilion at the Stanley Hotel, Estes Park Center-YMCA of the Rockies, Della Terra Mountain Chateau and the Estes Park Conference Center at The Ridgeline Hotel are just a few of the many indoor venue options offering over 100,000 square feet of space.
+It includes hiking trails, camping grounds and spots for special events.